-'''

-whoami

-root
+Complete!

 dnf -y install pgbackrest

 <snip>

 Installed:

-pgbackrest-2.41-0.rhel9.x86_64

-Complete!
+libssh2-1.10.0-1.el9.x86_64

+1PGDG.rhel9.x86_64

-'''
+Complete! '''

 Once installed, pgBackRest must be configured for things like stanza name, backup location, retention policy, logging, etc. Please consult the configuration guide.
 If employing pgBackRest for your backup/recovery solution, ensure the repository, base backups, and WAL archives are stored on a reliable file system separate from the database server.
-Further, the external storage system where backups resided should have limited access to only those system administrators as necessary.
+Further, the external storage system where backups reside should have limited access to only those system administrators as necessary.
 Finally, as with any backup/recovery solution, stringent testing must be conducted.
 A backup is only good if it can be restored successfully.